 Some people purposely put themselves inside tight spaces in caves for the thrill of exploring it and while I’ll never understand why people do this, there is still no doubt that this topic is very popular and if you’re into it, trust me, you can sell a lot of products as an affiliate through a site you make for this.

 Finally a niche topic that is not so extreme: Kayaking.

-I discussed the potential of this specific topic here, a long time ago.
+I discussed the potential of this good niche topic here, a long time ago.
 Selling these types of kayaks can really bring in great profits, considering how even the cheapest are around several $100.